 For a period of time after the transplant surgery, you will need to take extra precautions to stay healthy.

-- Avoid being be near people who are sick
+- Avoid being near people who are sick.

-- Limit physical activities until the surgery area is fully healed
+- Limit physical activities like riding a bike, jumping on a trampoline or playing sports until the surgery area is fully healed.

 After you come back home from the transplant surgery, you may feel much better, but you will need to take it easy for a while.
 During the first three months after surgery your immune system is much weaker than normal, meaning you can get sick very easily.
 For this reason, your doctor will recommend you mostly stay at home during this time and avoid crowded places like school, restaurants, and public transportation.